I Left My Heart In ….

 Highlights of San Francisco and the Sonoma Coast

-Traveling for the first time since pre-pandemic times, Mr. TWS and I hit the road and headed to northern California a month ago, our first return trip since we sold our home in San Carlos and headed to the desert.
+Traveling for the first time since the beginning of the pandemic, Mr. TWS and I hit the road and headed to northern California a month ago, our first return trip since we sold our home in San Carlos and headed to the desert.
 It was exciting and rejuvenating to be behind the wheel as we made our way to the Bay Area for fun, food, wine, nature, and sentimental reasons.

 Come along for this sampler of our short trip that highlights some of our favorite moments.

 A day at his favorite ballpark, Oracle Field, was a special Father’s Day treat for Mr. TWS — and for me, too.
 It was an amazing game with splash hit after splash hit and the Giants won.
 It was also a big deal for me to stay after the game to hear a recording of Tony Bennett singing I Left My Heart in San Francisco through the stadium speakers.
-When we went to games while we lived in the Bay area, we usually rushed out at the end of the game to catch the express train back home to San Carlos.
+When we went to games while we lived in the Bay area, we usually rushed out at the end of the game to catch the express train back home to San Carlos, so missed hearing this classis song.
 This time, since we were staying in the city, we savored every note.